EtheaDev/IconFontsImageList/README.md

 Take care of changed Font file used in the Demos starting from v3.3.2 release, as explained [here](https://github.com/EtheaDev/IconFontsImageList/wiki/Deploy-Applications).

 **RELEASE NOTES:**
+12 Mar 2025: version 3.4.0 (VCL+FMX)
+- Updated Packages for Delphi 12.3 and 64bit IDE
+- Added Library Description in Delphi Splash and About forms
+- Added easy IconFontsImageList_Setup.exe

 15 Sep 2024: version 3.3.3 (VCL+FMX)
 - Updated Packages for Delphi 12.2